c4a-ri/dialbb/docs/document-en/source/05_builtin_blocks.md

 - Variables (strings beginning with `*`)

-  The value of a variable in contextual information.
+  The value of a variable in context information.
 It is in the form `*<variable name>`.
 The value of a variable must be a string.
 If the variable is not in the context information, it is an empty string.

 - Variable reference (string beginning with `&`)

-  Refers to a contextual variable in function definitions.
-It is in the form `&<contextual variable name>`
+  Refers to a context variable in function definitions.
+It is in the form `&<context variable name>`

 - Constant (string enclosed in `""`)